L13/vscode-css-snippets/README.md

 ## What's new in CSS Snippets 0.17.0

-- Added `l13SHSnippets.useFunctionBlockPadding` to enable or disable empty lines in function block scopes.
+- Added `l13Snippets.shellScript.useFunctionBlockPadding` to enable or disable line padding in function blocks.

 ## Index